storj/storj/docs/design/uplink-scopes.md

 ## Implementation

-In order to implement this, the above structs would be added to the code base and uplink would be changed to be configured with a context.
+In order to implement this, the above structs would be added to the code base and uplink would be changed to be configured with a scope.
 After that, the apis to construct paths and perform lists would have to be changed to consult the bucket shares.
 The list implementation must synthesize responses when listing a prefix of an encrypted path.
 For example, if one listed `sj://x`, both `"a"` and `"f"` would be returned without consulting the server.
-Concurrently with any work after uplink has been changed to be configured with a context, the command can be iterated upon to design the context import, export, management, and share workflows.
+Concurrently with any work after uplink has been changed to be configured with a scope, the command can be iterated upon to design the scope import, export, management, and share workflows.